bizz84/starter_architecture_flutter_firebase/README.md

 ## Motivation

-Flutter & Firebase is a great combo for getting apps to market in record time.
+Flutter & Firebase are a great combo for getting apps to market in record time.

 Without a sound architecture, codebases can quickly become hard to test, maintain, and **reason about**.
 This **severely** impacts the development speed, and results in buggy products, sad developers and unhappy users.